Daily Inqilab (Lahore)

-The Daily Inqilab was pre-Partition Lahore based newspaper.
+The Daily Inqilab was a pre-Partition Lahore based newspaper.
 The newspaper was founded by Maulana Ghulam Rasool Mehr and Abdul Majeed Salik.
-The Daily Inqilab started on 4 April 1927 and was dated 2 April 1927, however, all newspapers printed with date two days ahead.
+The Daily Inqilab started on 4 April 1927 and was dated 2 April 1927, however, all newspapers printed with the date two days ahead.
 The first newspaper was published with 10 thousand copies.
 The newspaper was published till 1949.